michelp/randio/README.md

 looks for rtl-sdr dongle number 0.
 To have it use another dongle, set the 'RANDIO_DEV_INDEX' environment variable before running the script.

+    $ RANDIO_DEV_INDEX=1 python -i -m randio

 When the module imported, there is a couple of second delay while radio signals are sampled to provide a random number generator seed.
 By default randio takes 1024 samples from 32 randomly chosen frequencies between 64Mhz and 1100Mhz.
+To sample a narrower (and perhaps "noiser") range of frequencies the RANDIO_FREQ_LOW and RANDIO_FREQ_HIGH environment variables can be set:

+    $ RANDIO_FREQ_LOW=470 RANDIO_FREQ_HIGH=692 python -i -m randio
+    Found Elonics E4000 tuner
+    >>> randio.freq_range
+    (470000000.0, 692000000.0, 1000)

 The number of samples, frequencies, and frequency range can all be adjusted with arguments to the Randio class constructor.
 See the source code for details.

 A randio object works like any other python Random subclass: